quotient-im/libQuotient/CONTRIBUTING.md

 stuff.

 Some cases need additional explanation:
-* Before rolling out your own super-optimised container or algorithm written from scratch, take a good long look through documentation on Qt and C++ standard library.
-Please try to reuse the existing facilities as much as possible.
+* Don't reinvent the wheel - look through documentation on Qt and C++ standard library and use existing facilities as much as possible.
 * libQuotient is a library to build Qt applications; for that reason, components from KDE Frameworks should be really lightweight and useful to be accepted as a dependency.
 If the intention is to better integrate